StuartsHome/carPedia/README.md

 - update makefile
     - create server with a controllable name, not "carpedia_server_run_e95dd6243e95"
     - make docker-start should start the service in detached mode
+    - make docker-start, service doesn't run on a port
 - update database w/ update and delete commands
 - update frontend to look better
 - service should use concurrency to query the db